bincent0929/vincents-school-notes/Ubuntu Server network service swap from systemd-networkd to NetworkManager for easier WiFi.md

 # Ubuntu Server Network Service Swap From systemd-networkd To NetworkManager For Easier WiFi

+You may be tired of going into that darn `/etc/netplan/50-cloud-init.yaml` file.
+If you are, then setting up `nmcli` will be worth your time.
+It'll find WiFi networks for you and you can use it to connect to them.
+All from the `cli`!
+No file editing needed!

 Firstly, you want to install the `network-manager` package for Ubuntu:
 ```bash
 sudo apt install network-manager